 How to get reimbursed from the Health Care Spending Account

 - Submit eligible claims to your insurance carrier.

 - The insurance company will send an Explanations of Benefits (EOB) to your home (it will read “This is Not a Bill”).
-This form should be submitted for reimbursement.
+This document must be submitted for reimbursement.

-- If your insurance plan does not show prescription medications on their EOB forms, tape the prescription tag that shows your out-of-pocket costs from the pharmacy onto one side of an 8½ by 11 piece of paper (do not overlap - they have to be microfilmed) and treat that page as an EOB.
+- If your insurance plan does not show prescription medications on their EOB forms, tape the prescription tag that shows your out-of-pocket costs from the pharmacy onto one side of an 8½ by 11 piece of paper (do not overlap).

 - When submitting cash register receipts for over-the-counter items:

 - eligible items should be circled or marked